tinoryj/FeatureSpy/README.md

 ## Prototype

-The FeatureSpy prototype augments the previous SGX-based encrypted deduplication system [SGXDedup](https://www.usenix.org/conference/atc21/presentation/ren-yanjing) with FeatureSpy, so as to detect the learning-content attack in a client-side trust-execution environment.
+The FeatureSpy prototype augments the previous SGX-based encrypted deduplication system [SGXDedup](https://www.usenix.org/conference/atc21/presentation/ren-yanjing) with FeatureSpy, to detect the learning-content attack in a client-side trust-execution environment.

 ### Prerequisites

-FeatureSpy prototype is tested on a machine that equips with a Gigabyte B460M-DS3H motherboard and an Intel i7-10700 CPU and runs Ubuntu 20.04.3 LTS.
+FeatureSpy prototype is tested on a machine with a Gigabyte B460M-DS3H motherboard and an Intel i7-10700 CPU and runs Ubuntu 20.04.3 LTS.

 Before running the prototype, check if your machine supports SGX.
 If there is an option such as `SGX` or `Intel Software Guard Extensions` in BIOS, then enable the option; otherwise, your machine does not support SGX.
 We strongly recommend finding the SGX-supported device in the [SGX hardware list](https://github.com/ayeks/SGX-hardware).

 ### Dependencies

-We now provide a one-step script to automatically install and configure the dependencies.
-The script will ask for a password for `sudo` operations if necessary.
+We now provide a one-step script to install and configure the dependencies automatically.
+If necessary, the script will ask for a password for `sudo` operations.
 We have tested the script on Ubuntu 20.04.3 LTS.

 ```shell
 cd Prototype/